 Do Skate Skis Have Metal Edges?

 No, skate skis do not have metal edges as they are done on groomed tracks.
-Since classic skiers do most of their skiing on ungroomed terrains, the classic XC skis often come equipped with metal edges for descending and traversing.
+Since classic skiers do most of their skiing on ungroomed terrains, the classic cross-country skis often come equipped with metal edges for descending and traversing.

 Classic and skate skiing may both belong to the same cross-country skiing family, yet they are very different in terms of skiing techniques and gear.